 • We believe funding for workforce development is a priority for state, regional and local education providers and encourage adequate funding.

-• We support an alignment between post-secondary education, colleges and universities and the business community to better meet industry, workforce, and talent needs.
+• We support an alignment between secondary education, colleges and universities and the business community to better meet industry, workforce, and talent needs.

 • We support initiatives that strengthen connections among students, parents, educators, guidance counselors, and career coaches for career and technical education (CTE) opportunities and regionally in-demand careers in Bedford County Public Schools.

 • We support fully funding the Virginia Jobs Investment Program.